MarcCoru/CarZero/readme.md

 # CarZero

 A small robot car with funny eyes.
-Driven by a Raspberry Pi Zero and controlled via `ssh` in local wifi and camera stream in Browser.
+Driven by a Raspberry Pi Zero and controlled via `ssh` in local wifi.
+Video stream accessible in Browser.

 <p float="left">
   <img width=33% src="img/front.jpg">